chef/automate/components/automate-chef-io/content/docs/reports.md

 ### Search Bar and Filters

 The Compliance search allows you to view and filter compliance scan results based on a defined set of filters.
+Wildcard searches on field values will not return suggestions, but they will filter the results.
+For example, you can search for `Node Name: prod*` and filter the results to list all the node names that begin with `prod`.

 Profile
 : Filter your results by profile.
 This list will include any executed profiles (a profile for which scan results have been received).